stephengao0121/Empty-Warehouse-Detection-Algorithm-Based-on-ViBe/README.md

 * Bayesian works no worse than ViBe, however, no evidence is discovered to prove that Bayesian is more robust.

 ### 2021.08.06
 * Adjusting structure.
-Both bayesian version and simple vibe version is given.
+Both bayesian version and simple vibe version is uploaded.